 Asian and Middle Eastern Studies

 St John's is one of the leading Colleges with Asian and Middle Eastern Studies (AMES) expertise.
-The Director of Studies Dr Adam Chau, is an anthropologist of Chinese religion as well as a Fellow of the College and a member of the Faculty.
-St John's has three other China specialists (including one who is also proficient in Japanese), one Middle-Eastern historian and two Hebrew specialists amongst the Fellowship.
+The Director of Studies Professor Adam Chau, is an anthropologist of Chinese religion as well as a Fellow of the College and a member of the Faculty.
+St John's has two other China specialists (specialising on the medieval and late-imperial periods), one Middle-Eastern historian and two Hebrew specialists amongst the Fellowship.

 Organisation of Teaching